-With the advent of the Internet, iTunes and satellite radio, this class will illustrate the varied ways in which we consume radio, and the varied ways that it is delivered to us.
 This course provides students with the production techniques and programming applications necessary to work at a music radio station.
-In addition, how to produce content for distribution over the internet (podcasting).
-Students will study the relationships and roles utilized in radio broadcasting, along with their relationship with listeners and advertisers.
-Using state of the art digital audio recording and editing systems, students will gain hands-on experience.
-Student training includes writing and producing station liners, stagers and positioning statements, radio ads, show scripts and rundowns, as well as discussion of taste and sensibility issues, FCC requirements, interpreting ratings data and developing an on-air personality.
+In addition to learning different music programming formats, students will gain hands-on experience on the air at AIC RADIO.
+Student training includes writing and producing station liners, stagers and positioning statements using state of the art digital audio editing systems, producing live broadcasts and phone drops, as well as discussion of taste and sensibility issues, FCC requirements, interpreting ratings data and developing an on-air personality.
+Laboratory fee charged.
 PREREQUISITE: None